 Albert Kriemler is the designer and creative mind behind Akris, a swiss family-owned fashion house.
 The iconic Ai bag, born in 2010, when Albert launched the first handbag collection of the maison, is made of rarefied and animal-friendly Mongolian horsehair and have a trapezoidal shape to resemble the “A”: the letter signature of the house.
 For his runway collection, Albert loves to collaborate with contemporary artists like Thomas Ruff (FW 14/15), Carmen Herrera (SS 17) and Rodney Graham (FW 17/18) as well as architects like Sou Fujimoto (SS 16), trying to translate their aesthetic world into fashion products that can be worn or carried.

-“On my first visit to the new Whitney Museum in New York, I saw a painting I could not takemy eyes of.
-It was „Blanco y Verde“, from 1959, an off-white plane with a green arrow-shaped triangle, by Carmen Herrera, born in 1915 and living in New York.
+“On my first visit in 2015 to the new Whitney Museum in New York, I saw a painting I could not take my eyes of.
+It was ‘Blanco y Verde’, created in 1959, an off-white plane with a green arrow-shaped triangle, by Carmen Herrera, born in 1915 and living in New York.
 Her sense of color and proportion, a blend of euphoria and perfect order, stunned me.”
-Albert said in 2015 and then in May 31 2016 on Carmen Herrera birthday they met.
-They spoke about their work and he managed to have her approval to design his next collection drawing inspiration of her paintings.
+Albert Kriemler managed to met Carmen Herrera for the first time in May 31 2016 on her 101st birthday.
+They spoke about their work and he had her approval to design his next collection drawing inspiration from her paintings.

-So the first Akris défilé in New York in September 9 2016 is dedicated to the work of Carment Herrera.
+So the first Akris show in New York, in September 2016, of the collection SS 2017, has been dedicated to the work of Carment Herrera.